Why Is My Dryer Not Getting Hot? 10 Likely Reasons

 However, several easy solutions exist if your clothes aren’t getting dry enough.
 Our guide will cover the no-brainers that you should check.
 Then, we’ll move on to the repairs, which, of course, are more involved and costly.

-Top 10 Reasons Your Dryer Is Not Getting Hot
+Top 10 Reasons Your Dryer May Not Getting Hot

 1. Wrong Setting